 - The right gear for any task tends to make it go more efficiently and successfully.
 Use a lumbar support belt during prolonged lifting.
 Buy a shoe that’s best for your body, stride, and activities.
 Get the correct firmness in both your mattress and pillow for the proper neck and spine alignment while you sleep.

 - Stretch your legs at work for benefits toward improved posture and creativity.
 Perhaps you might even use a standing desk, an ergonomic ball chair, or simply take the stairs more.
 For every 60-90 minutes you sit, try moving or standing for at least 15 minutes.
 Anytime you shake up your routine, you’re seeing the world from a different perspective, and who knows what you’ll discover.

 - Build endurance for seasonal or unexpected physical demands with 15 minutes a day of back stretches, as shown here by Mayo Clinic.

 - Be purposeful and kind when you fuel your body.
 Avoid smoking and foods that drag you down.
 Your body can feel the difference between the high-powered salad that can pack a healthy punch vs. the greasy meals.

-SCALING YOUR TREATMENTS FOR BACK PAIN
+SCALING YOUR TREATMENTS FOR BACK PAIN RELIEF

 When back pain does slow you down, there are plenty of treatment options that range from non-invasive to surgical.
 Just like with the steady, incremental progress of exercise and many goal-setting situations, pursuing a step-by-step treatment plan with your clinician is less stressful on your body.